-Web pages frequently contain tabular data, such as reports, price lists, or statistics, formatted in HTML tables.
-Working with web data often requires converting HTML tables or pages into Excel spreadsheets for analysis or reporting.
-Exporting these to Excel allows for sorting, filtering, and calculations.
-Automating this process with Python ensures accuracy and saves time, especially when processing large or repetitive datasets.
-In this guide, you will learn how to convert HTML to Excel in Python with just a few lines of code.
+Web pages often contain tabular data such as reports, price lists, or statistics in HTML tables.
+Converting these tables to Excel enables sorting, filtering, and calculations.
+Automating the conversion with Python improves accuracy and saves time, especially for large or repetitive datasets.
+This guide shows how to convert HTML to Excel in Python with just a few lines of code.

 Python HTML to Excel Converter Library

-Aspose.Cells for Python via .NET is a high-performance spreadsheet automation library that allows Python developers to create, edit, and convert Excel files without using Microsoft Excel.
+Aspose.Cells for Python via .NET is a high‑performance spreadsheet library that lets Python developers create, edit, and convert Excel files without Microsoft Excel.

-It supports reading and writing a wide range of formats, including XLS, XLSX, CSV, HTML, ODS, and more.
-Developers can also manipulate formulas, apply formatting, insert charts, and process complex spreadsheets programmatically.
-This flexibility makes it ideal for automation tasks like converting HTML reports, invoices, or tables into Excel workbooks for further processing or distribution.
+It reads and writes many formats, including XLS, XLSX, CSV, HTML, ODS, and more.
+You can also work with formulas, formatting, charts, and complex spreadsheets programmatically.
+This makes it ideal for converting HTML reports, invoices, or tables into Excel workbooks.

-Before writing code, download it from the releases or install the package from PyPI.
-Run the following command in your terminal:
+Download the library from the releases page or install it from PyPI.
+Run the command below:

 pip install aspose-cells-python

-This installs the API and its dependencies, making it ready for use in any Python project.
+The package and its dependencies are then ready for any Python project.

 Convert HTML to Excel in Python

-Aspose.Cells allows direct conversion of an HTML file or string into an Excel workbook.
-You can then save it as XLSX, XLS, or other supported formats.
+Aspose.Cells can convert an HTML file or string directly into an Excel workbook.
+You can then save the workbook as XLSX, XLS, or another supported format.

-Follow the steps below to load HTML and save as Excel:
+Follow these steps to load HTML and save it as Excel:

-The following code sample loads an HTML file and exports it to the Excel format in Python.
+The code sample below loads an HTML file and exports it to Excel.

 Convert HTML to Excel using Python.